 Bladder retraining is teaching your bladder to hold urine in for longer.
 A simple method is using the restroom once every hour during the day.
 Every week, increase the time in between bathroom tips by 15 minutes.
 This can teach your body to fit your schedule, not vice versa.

 Pelvic Floor Muscle Exercises

 Just like any other muscle in your body, you can exercise your pelvic floor which can help your bladder.
 A simple exercise for this is Kegels.
 You won’t need any gym equipment, however.
 You perform Kegels by tightening your pelvic floor muscles for 5-10 second intervals, then letting them relax for 5-10 seconds.

 Some doctors may suggest injection therapy, nerve stimulation via electrical implant, or a variety of pharmaceutical options.
 If urge incontinence is super bad, there are surgical options too.

 Overactive bladder may seem overwhelming, but you’re not alone.
 Your best life should be spent doing what you love, not hiding in a bathroom stall.

 Looking for a discrete way to deal with leaks caused by overactive bladder?
-Check out our subscription boxes perfectly tailored for you… Sign up now for a free trial!
+Check out our subscription boxes perfectly tailored for you… Sign up now for a trial!
 Or, you can read more suggestions for better bladder control.

 Got tips for your fellow ladies who are rushing to the restroom all the time?
 Share them in the comments!